RobertGlowacki/currency-rate-converter/README.md

 Also, value-objects are responsible for a little more than just plain data holding.

+## Generate REST API docs
+In order to generate documentation use:
+`generateOpenApiDocs` in openapi bookmark, then run project.
+Documentation will be available on `http://localhost:8080/swagger-ui/index.html#/`

 # To do
 * Rounding when calculating the amount is not done correctly for this type of operation.
 * Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
 See [#10](https://github.com/cleankod/currency-rate-converter/pull/10) as a starting point.
 Or maybe there is a better solution to the problem at hand?